Lesson 5: In what ways can the effects of climate change be minimized?

 Go through Carbon Footprint Calculator and Map on the Cool Climate website.

 The final assignment for a recently piloted "Climate Resilience Course for Farmers" from the MESA organization is for all participants to create a Climate Resilience plan for their farm.
 This is a proactive approach to minimizing effects of climate change (rather than just reacting to effects), and one option for students to undertake as a final assignment for the schoolyard or school garden.
 For examples of climate resilience plans, contact the MESA course organizers via their website.
-The resilience plan entails first completing a farm/garden risk and resilience assessment, available here.

 Check out the University of California’s “Bending the Curve” report for a 10-step outline for mitigating climate change; could be shared with students to provoke ideas for school climate action projects.

-Do Now: As a class, do the carbon footprint calculator for the teacher on“CoolClimate Calculator” and write down 3 ways you could reduce your carbon footprint.
+Do Now: As a class, complete the carbon footprint calculator for the teacher on“CoolClimate Calculator” and write down 3 ways you could reduce your carbon footprint.
 At least 1 should focus on food consumption/production.

 *Requires basic sense of electric bill/monthly utility consumption; teacher should bring in bill if possible